Skip to main content

 4. Maintenance and Repairs

 Landlords are responsible for keeping their properties safe and habitable.
-Maintenance is one responsibility that they often delegate to property managers when they hire them.
+Maintenance is one property management responsibility that they often delegate to property managers when they hire them.

-Property maintenance is key to ensuring the property remains in great condition at all times.
+Property maintenance is key to ensuring the residential and commercial properties remain in great condition at all times.
 To achieve this, a property manager may need to remove trash, shovel snow, do landscaping, check for leaks, and exterminate regularly.

 A well-maintained property attracts tenants and helps keep existing ones happy.

 When it comes to repairs, property managers ensure that someone handles every issue as soon as possible.
-Doing so prevents the problem from becoming serious and helps keep repair costs minimal.
+Doing so prevents the problem from becoming serious and helps keep repair costs minimal for property owners.

 5. Budgeting and Record-Keeping